trilogy-group/comic-gen-kb/vault/other-documents.dendron.md

 - Dendron pages are all markdown so you can have fell formatted documents especially when they include code unlike Google Docs
 - Dendron pages are hosted by us, so there's no scare of data being lost like notion
 - Dendron links can be accessibly by anyone without the need of permission unlike docs written in github issues
+- All documents pertaining to the project would be accessible from one site which is a great thing to have

 ## Tutorial